OpenGolfSim/help.opengolfsim.com/desktop/shot-data/launch-monitor/approach-r10.md

 1. Open **OpenGolfSim Desktop** and select **Simulator** in the sidebar.

 2. When prompted to configure your launch monitor, selected the **Approach R10** option.<br>(Note: If you have already setup a launch monitor, you can go to **Settings > Shot Data** to change your launch monitor)

-3. The required tools will be downloaded automatically on the next step.

 ## Operation